MustagheesButt/SalesX-server/README.md

 You have to setup 2 environment variables, `SALESX_DB_CONN_STRING` and `SALESX_JWT_KEY` when in production.
 In development, you only need to define `SALESX_JWT_KEY`.

+### MongoDB

+The MongoDB database must be running as a replica set, as the SalesX back-end uses the transaction feature.

 ## API Documentation

 - `/users`